-- Future vehicle replacement purchases are assumed to be funded as follows: 48% federal; 16% state; and 36% local. - Vehicle prices include inflation, and are based on the vehicles described in Chapter 5. - Technical assistance grants funded as follows: 50% state, and 50% local.
+- Based on the Jaunt Cost Allocation Plan (approved by DRPT and included in Appendix C), future vehicle replacement purchases are assumed to be funded as follows: 48% federal, 16% state, and 36% local. - Vehicle prices include inflation, and are based on the vehicles described in Chapter 5. - Technical assistance grants funded as follows: 50% state and 50% local.